akivamu/akivamu.github.io/_posts/2019-03-23-ienumerable-vs-iqueryable.md

 enumerable.Count();
 ```

+To show generated SQL query to console, you can call `DbContextOptionsBuilder.UseLoggerFactory()` when create `DbContext`.
-Print log or use any SQL profiler, we can see the SQL query is like:
+Or use any SQL profiler, we can see the SQL query is like:
 ```
 SELECT "e"."Id", "e"."IsActive", "e"."Name"
 FROM "Employee" AS "e"